-In its current form, the Online Safety Bill seeks to ensure that a duty of care is maintained by online platforms towards their users, and that they will take action against both illegal content online, such as terrorist content, child sexual abuse material (CSAM), priority categories of illegal content (likely to include offences such as the sale of illegal items or services, revenge pornography, and hate crimes), as well as ‘legal but harmful’ content (such as cyberbullying).
+In its current form, the Online Safety Bill seeks to ensure that a duty of care is maintained by online platforms towards their users, and that they will take action against both illegal content online, such as terrorist content, child sexual abuse material (CSAM), priority categories of illegal content (likely to include offences such as the sale of illegal items or services, revenge pornography, and hate crimes), as well as encouragement of self-harm.

 Who does the Online Safety Bill apply to?

 The OSB primarily applies to online services that have links with the UK.
 To fall into scope, they must do one of the following: